bgtti/react-express-registration-template/Frontend-ReactJS/README.md

 ## utils

 `authUtils.js` contains authentication-related utility functions such as checking whether a password or email is valid.

-## not in the root directory

-If you are importing the whole project (backend and front-end) you will note a folder called `generalConfig`.
-It contains the file `contants.js` which is used by the front-end as well.
-It contains an object with input length for name, email, and password - and it is in an outside folder since its contents are used by both the front and backends of the project.
-If you are using the front-end part only (or if you are deploying) you should consider copying this file into the front-end folder (and fix the necessary imports).
+`constants.js` contains an object with input length for name, email, and password which is used inside authUtils as well as in apiHandlers to validate input length.
+Note that a similar file to `contants.js` is also to be found in the Back-end folder for similar purposes.
+Should you make changes to this file, you might want to correct the Backend file as well.

 # The App